accre/Intel-Xeon-Phi/README.md

 * This repository contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.
 Click on the directories above from Github to view these simple examples.

+* If you are a Vanderbilt University researcher, you can register for a Intel Xeon Phi training course here: http://www.accre.vanderbilt.edu/?page_id=3019

 ## Available Phi-Supported Software on ACCRE Cluster

 The following software packages support automatic offloading to the Phi, whereby large matrix and vector operations